datajerk/ctf-write-ups/dc2020q/mooodem/README.md

     Write_WAVE(ofp,samples,i-1,48000,16,1.0);
 ```

-This code is straight forward, read 4-bytes at a time as a float, store as double array, and let `Write_WAVE` output as a `.wav` file.
+This code is straightforward, read 4-bytes at a time as a float, store as double array, and let `Write_WAVE` output as a `.wav` file.

 With `.wav` in hand test with `minimodem`: